kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 - Container runtime support on containerd and CRI-O.
 - Real-world usage of `defaultNetwork: None` by at least two distinct classes of adopters (e.g., a DRA networking driver and a batch/security platform).
-- At least two releases between beta and GA to allow user feedback and bug reports.
+- At least two releases after beta to allow user feedback and bug reports.
-- Tests are promoted to conformance, so we guarantee that the default network behavior does not change for `defaultNetwork: Pod/Host` pods, and the new `defaultNetwork: None` guarantees the new behavior is implemented across all clusters.
+- Tests are promoted to conformance, so we guarantee that the default pod network behavior does not change for `defaultNetwork: Pod/Host` pods, and the new `defaultNetwork: None` guarantees the new behavior is implemented across all clusters.
 - All issues and gaps identified during beta resolved.

 #### Deprecation